mattkissel/mattckissel.com/content/posts/stories/riceball-guy-1/index.md

 date = 2025-07-01T00:26:00-04:00
 draft = true
 type = 'story'
-summary = 'This is a short story about .....' tags = ['riceball'] categories = ['story']
+summary = "A short story about Riceball Guy and the use of what's up?" tags = ['riceball'] categories = ['story']
 +++